 Not only this, several fake certificates are rolled out to get hold of data.
 According to a report by the Recorded Future, these certificates that impersonate the original ones are available for sale with a price range of $299 to $1799.

-This shows there is dire need to keep these in check, check the reliability of certificates, and implement measures around machine identities in general.
+This shows there is a dire need to keep these in check, check the reliability of certificates, and implement measures around machine identities in general.

 Governing the accesses of those who have access to these machines is a start.
-The ones who have access to machines, can easily violate it.
+The ones who have access to machines can easily violate it.
 There must be downloadable compliance reports on who has access to what.
 These accesses must be watched vigilantly.